itxlab/hlabootcamp2021/docs/RequestNOWInstance.md

 * Navigate to the `Guided Setup > ITOM Guided Setup` Screen

-* Create a MID User as follows
+* Create a MID User as follows and safeguard credentials

-    > NOTE: Safeguard your Credentials after `MID User` has been created

     ![Intro](miduser1.png)